SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Main tasks**

-Remove reads mapped outside chromosomes in .bed and .wig files, clean up those files and create custom header.
+Remove reads mapped outside chromosomes in .bed and .wig files, clean up those files and create custom header and optionally create separate files for each chromosome with the contents of the bed or wig file.

 - **Dependencies**